chanduputta/WoundCarer/README.md

  * **HEALTH**

 ### Problem Statement
-Most of injury/surgery cases become complicated if the wounds are not manage appropriately i.e improper maintainence which leading to worsen the condition. **Proper precoutions in treating patients** can improve wound recovery.
+Most of injury/surgery cases become complicated if the wounds are not manage appropriately i.e improper maintenance which leading to worsen the condition. **Proper precautions in treating patients** can improve wound recovery.
 In emergency cases the patient must get to the hospital as soon as possible.
 But in many conditions, it is common to see **First aid is able to manage/control the situation** and get to the hospital on time.
 The most of the non medical and not paraMedical person are not always aware about the **FirstAid** of the injury and the **minor treatment**

 - Skin cut/tears
 - Surgical wounds or stitches